The Fixed-b Limiting Distribution and the ERP of HAR Tests Under Nonstationarity: Fixed- Limiting Distribution of HAR Tests

 \end{thm} Theorem \ref{Theorem 2: KV (2002)} shows that the asymptotic distribution of the $F$ and $t$ test statistics under fixed-$b$ asymptotics under nonstationarity are not pivotal.
-This contrasts with the stationary case.
+This contrasts with the stationary case where the asymptotic distributions depend only on the kernel and bandwidth.
 Consequently, fixed-$b$ inference based on stationarity is not theoretically valid under nonstationarity.
 The limiting distributions of $F_{\mathrm{fixed}-b}$ and $t_{\mathrm{fixed}-b}$ depend on nuisance parameters such as the time-varying autocovariance function of $\left\{ V_{t}\right\} $ through $\Sigma\left(\cdot\right)$ and the second moments of the regressors through $Q\left(\cdot\right)$.
 An inspection of the proof shows that it is practically impossible to make $F_{\mathrm{fixed}-b}$ and $t_{\mathrm{fixed}-b}$ pivotal by studentization based on any sequence of inconsistent covariance matrix estimates.
-This follows because the long-run variance is time-varying and, as noted above, this break downs the property that both numerator and denominator are asymptotically proportional to $\Omega$ so that the nuisance parameters cancel out.
+This follows because the LRV is time-varying and, as noted above, this break downs the property that both numerator and denominator are asymptotically proportional to $\Omega$ so that the nuisance parameters cancel out.
+On the other hand, the property that under nonstationarity the fixed-$b$ asymptotic framework yields non-pivotal asymptotic distributions that depend on the underlying second-order properties of $\left\{ V_{t}\right\} $ may suggest that reliable HAR inference is more challenging.